 Vulnerable road users and driver distraction were the focus of the fifth Safer Roads, Safer Queensland Forum held at Parliament House.
 Initiatives identified at the forum will build on those already outlined in Queensland's Road Safety Action Plan 2017–19.

 The primary focus of the fourth forum was how to reduce and eliminate the number of people seriously injured on Queensland roads.
 The ideas generated at the forum informed the development of the next 2 year road safety action plan.
 Read the key themes and summary of the fourth Safer roads, safer Queensland forum.

 Safer roads, safer Queensland—Forum 3

 The third forum gathered members together to focus on drink and drug driving in Queensland.

-The Queensland Government held the first Safer Roads, Safer Queensland Forum on at Parliament House.
+The Queensland Government held the first Safer roads, safer Queensland forum at Parliament House.
 The forum was the first step in a holistic approach to improve safety on Queensland's vast road network following the tragic loss of life on the road over the Easter 2015 long weekend.
-Read the key themes and summary of the first Safer Roads, Safer Queensland Forum.
+Read the key themes and summary of the first Safer roads, safer Queensland forum.
 Community members were also invited to provide input.

 The group included young drivers, parents of young drivers, experienced drivers and people who have commercial driving experience.
 Members came from the greater Brisbane area, Sunshine Coast, Gold Coast, Bundaberg, Mackay, Rockhampton, Cairns and Townsville.